-Teaching Sche me Cre dit Str tructure Exam Scheme TOTAL THE.
+Teaching Sche me Credit StructureExam SchemeTICALL+TPTOTALTHE.SESS.PRAC.T/WT LECTURE TUTORIAL PRACTICAL L+T Р TOTAL THE.
 SESS.
 PRAC.
-T/W LECTURE TUTORIAL PRACTICAL L+T P TOTAL THE.
-SESS.
-PRAC.
-T/W TOTAL 4 4 4 60 40 100 100
+T/W TO' TOTAL 4 4 4 60 40 10 100

 - Ability to analyze and solve problems in both familiar and unfamiliar situations including those in real-life contexts with better accuracy. - Able to apply knowledge of key theories, concepts, tools and techniques of Mathematics to solve structured and unstructured Engineering problems. - Understand and be able to use the language, symbols and notation of mathematics - Use different forms of mathematical representation (formulae, diagrams, tables, charts, graphs and models) - Generate and/or analyze information, find relationships and patterns, describe these mathematically as general rules, and justify or prove them.